Dog Guard of Western & Central Illinois and Eastern Iowa

 As most pet experts agree, training and raising a dog is a complex process that involves multiple steps, stages, and considerations.
 The first step toward raising a healthy dog is informing yourself about the particular needs of the breed and the individual animal.
 These introductory workshops are often offered by local animal shelters.
 In many cases, savvy pet owners also choose to enroll their pets in obedience classes.
 In these classes, both owner and pet learn the basics about establishing the best environment for a well-behaved and satisfied dog.
 Many trainers agree that a reliable pet fence can make a valuable difference toward improving a dog’s temperament and overall happiness.
 A fenced-in area lets a dog experience the fresh air and endless fascination of outdoor play.
 At the same time, the dog owner can relax with the peace of mind that their precious pet is safe from traffic, hunters, and any other nearby dangers.

 With an electric fence, Illinois dog owners can combine the advantages of a sturdy perimeter fence with absolute convenience.
-At Dog Guard, we strive to create an underground fence IL residents can effortlessly and quickly add to their property.
+At Dog Guard, we strive to create an electric fence IL residents can effortlessly and quickly add to their property.
 Our fencing systems range from full-perimeter fences to “double loop” systems that give coverage to one, two, or three sides of the yard.
 Plus, our “pinch off” systems let homeowners install one fencing system to create two outdoor areas, in the front and back yards.

 With an electric fence, Illinois pet owners can attend to the primary need of any pet: to enjoy a naturally high quality of life as well as a safe sense of boundaries.
-Installing an underground fence makes it possible for pets to play outdoors, however hilly your property or inconvenient a traditional fence may be.
+Installing an electric dog fence makes it possible for pets to play outdoors, however hilly your property or inconvenient a traditional fence may be.
 For many breeds, the opportunity for regular outdoor play is vital not only to physical but also mental health.

 With a hidden fence, IL residents can also make sure that they abide by any local zoning laws.
 If you live in a private community with stringent by-laws, traditional perimeter fencing may be impossible.
 Likewise, many proud homeowners don’t wish to create the divisive and boxed-in feel of a full-perimeter fence.
 Adopting a pet certainly means making some sacrifices.
-However, with options like the Dog Guard out-of-sight fence and receiver system, you can attend to your pet’s needs without foregoing your own preferences.
-If you tend to your flower beds with the same love with which you care for your pets, a hidden fence is an ideal way to precisely divide up your yard, so there’s room for everybody with no harm to your delicate petunias.
+However, with options like the Dog Guard wireless dog fence and receiver system, you can attend to your pet’s needs without foregoing your own preferences.
+If you tend to your flower beds with the same love with which you care for your pets, an electric fence is an ideal way to precisely divide up your yard, so there’s room for everybody with no harm to your delicate petunias.

-For many caring pet owners in Illinois, the major concern with electric fencing is how it works.
+For many caring pet owners in Illinois, the major concern with electric dog fencing is how it works.
 In line with many highly regarded dog training methods, the Dog Guard fencing system uses a minimal corrective pulse to point out the undesirable behavior.
 In most cases, the dog only experiences this “twinge” two or three times before learning to respect the fence’s boundaries.
 At Dog Guard, we ensure this quick learning curve by providing specialized receiver collars to suit dogs of any size and personality.
 As a result, you can provide safe boundaries for your pet to enjoy the Illinois outdoors.